microsoft/Microsoft.IO.RecyclableMemoryStream/docs/Microsoft.IO/RecyclableMemoryStream/CopyToAsync.md

 # RecyclableMemoryStream.CopyToAsync method

-Asynchronously reads all the bytes from the current stream and writes them to another stream.
+Asynchronously reads all the bytes from the current position in this stream and writes them to another stream.

 ```csharp
 public override Task CopyToAsync(Stream destination, int bufferSize,